What should I do when hit by an uninsured motorist?

 We’ll explore some common causes of coverage denials below.

 When an auto accident is reported into an insurance companies’ claim call center, no analysis is made about whether or not there is applicable coverage.
 The final analysis over applicable coverage is completed by the assigned insurance adjuster or a coverage analysis team.
 At the end of the coverage analysis, there could be several possible reasons why the insurance company concluded that there is no applicable coverage for the accident in question.
+On the list of what to do when hit by an uninsured motorist, worrying about being covered shouldn’t be on it.

 1. No active policy